MrCNeale/mrcneale.github.io/_posts/2011-04-21-fix-no-default-or-ui-configuration-directive-found.md

 ---
 layout: post
-title: "FIX: No DEFAULT or UI configuration directive found!"
+title: FIX: No DEFAULT or UI configuration directive found!
+excerpt: fix that bootable USB quickly
+tags:
+- Bootable USB
+- Centos
+- Linux
-date: 2011-04-21 23:42
+date: 2011-04-21T18:00:00+00:00
-author: chrisneale
 comments: true
-categories: [Bootable USB, CentOS, Linux, Uncategorized]
 ---
 If you make a Bootable Linux USB and receive the following error